AlexTLDR/leetcode-exercism/README.md

-My Golang solutions to leetcode.com problems.
+My Golang solutions to exercism.org and leetcode.com problems.